-I have to say (and as you’v probably guessed from the title of this post) – this is definitely the best vegan cheeze sauce that I’ve ever tried.
+I have to say (and as you’ve probably guessed from the title of this post) – this is definitely the best vegan cheese sauce that I’ve ever tried.
 It’s rich and creamy, but also sweet and mellow.
 The cashews impart a bit of sweetness, but I think it’s the miso that really does the trick.
 Oh, and I have to say that the addition of truffle oil is pretty awesome.
 It adds a nice sophistication to a basic comfort food.

 - The original recipe makes a lot of sauce!
 The halved recipe, which provides 2-3 portions, appears below.

 - My sauce turned-out a bit darker because although my miso paste is labelled “white”, it’s actually really dark brown.

-- I didn’t mix all the sauce into the pasta initially, so I was able to use my leftover sauce on this big bowl of quinoa and broccoli.
+- I sometimes uses the sauce in a big bowl of quinoa and broccoli.
 It’s a healthier option that I had originally read about on Jenn’s website (her version is good but this cashew one steals the show for me).

 August 2, 2012 – I have to agree with Epicurean Vegan – this is way better straight-up, rather than baked in the oven.
-However, I’ve included that option in the directions above, as per the original recipe, in case you prefer baked mac & cheese.
+However, as per the original recipe, I’ve included that option in the directions in case you prefer baked mac & cheese.